 6. Critical thinking

-Critical thinking enhances collaboration by utilizing information gathered from experience, reflection, observation, reasoning, or communication to make evidence-backed decisions.
+Critical thinking enhances collaboration by using information gathered through experience, reflection, observation, reasoning, or communication to make evidence-based decisions.

 The Harvard Division of Continuing Education, critical thinking as one of the 10 emerging skills for professionals in 2025, highlighting its growing importance.